remigermain/advanced-cli/README.md

   options
 );

-// add global arguments ( is can be used with all commands like --help)
+// add global argumesearchnts ( is can be used with all commands like --help)

 // flag "config" need a number after it like: "--config 42" parser.addArgument("config", {